 Flashing Amber The battery charge is low.
 The AC adaptor must be connected to recharge the battery.
 Amber Indicates that the AC adaptor is connected and the battery is charging.
 White Indicates that the AC adaptor is connected and the battery is fully charged.
 Flashing White Indicates a problem with the computer.
 Disconnect the AC adaptor for several seconds, and remove the battery.
 Then reinstall the battery and reconnect the AC adaptor.
-After that, press the power button.
 If it still does not operate properly, you should contact your reseller or dealer.
 No light Under any other conditions, the indicator does not light.